Conversational marketing is a fantastic way to engage with consumers and nurture them into paying customers.

 No matter how great your chatbot is, there is no real substitute for talking with a human.
 Think of your chatbot(s) as being able to handle all the low-hanging fruit (frequently asked questions, qualifying leads and so on), but there should be a trigger to kick the conversation up to a real person when appropriate.

-Consumers can be routed by the chatbot to a live chat operator (if available), or chatbots can help consumers schedule an appointment for a phone call, in-person meeting or even guide them into an email exchange with a real person at your company.
+Consumers can be routed by the chatbot to a live chat operator (if available).
+Or, chatbots can help consumers schedule an appointment for a phone call or in-person meeting.
+They even can guide consumers into an email exchange with a real person at your company.

 It’s your decision, but these triggers are important to consider and incorporate.
 Bots can’t do everything.